 How adaptive bitrate streaming works and what the alternatives are

-Another common streaming type that sets alongside adaptive bitrate streaming is progressive streaming.
+Another common streaming type that is set alongside adaptive bitrate streaming is progressive streaming.
 Progressive streaming is where a single video can be streamed across multiple platforms, with only its appearance altered.
 It may have been produced initially to fit a specific screen size but is able to be distorted to fit various screen sizes.
-Progressive streaming often causes more pixelation of the video and is more prone to buffering when exposed to poor internet connection.
+Progressive streaming often causes more pixelation of the video and is more prone to buffering when exposed to a poor internet connection.
 The video will most likely have to continuously stop and start to load the next section of the video.

 The term bitrate is derived from the literal process where ‘bits’ of content are downloaded.
 Often video files streamed through an adaptive video process are broken into ‘segments’ which are approximately 4 seconds long.
 An adaptive video player can alter the file size of each segment to piece together seamless viewing even with fluctuating quality of internet connection.
-This is an intuitive process which requires no input from the users, and is completely build into the video player itself.
+This is an intuitive process which requires no input from the users, and is completely built into the video player itself.
 Where possible the video player will always opt for the highest quality option that the connection allows.

 Good viewing experiences are still expected by viewers, even when an unsatisfactory network connection is present.
 Adaptive bitrate streaming has proven to be the best solution to compensate for this demand and one that provides a significant competitive advantage over those not utilising it.